Portable Heat Without a Power Station: What Are Your Options?

 Which Option Is Best?

-Choose conventional diesel if you have reliable 12V power.
+Conventional Diesel Heat Choose conventional diesel if you have reliable 12V power from a vehicle, battery, or power station.

-Choose self-powering diesel if you want portable diesel heat without relying on a power station during normal operation.
+Self-Powering Diesel Heat Choose self-powering diesel if you want portable diesel heat with reduced dependence on a power station during normal operation.

 FAQ